-The Development Director is a full-time position that reports directly to, and works closely with, the Executive Director.
+The Development Director reports directly to, and works closely with, the Executive Director.
+It is a full-time, hands-on position that offers the flexibility to work from 30-40 hours per week.

-This is a hands-on position that requires significant nonprofit development experience, topflight written and verbal communication skills, initiative, excellent interpersonal skills, and a collegial approach to the work environment.
+The ideal candidate has nonprofit development experience, topflight written and verbal communication skills, strong interpersonal skills, initiative, and a collegial work ethic.

-Primary responsibilities are planning and implementing of the school’s fundraising through capital campaigns, the annual appeal, planned giving, and grant applications.
-As part of an administrative office team, this position handles its own clerical duties such as data entry, pledge tracking, and gift acknowledgement, as well as executive duties such as campaign planning and management.
+Primary responsibilities are to plan and implement the school’s fundraising efforts through capital campaigns, the annual appeal, planned giving, and grant applications.
+Working as part of an administrative office team, the Development Director handles his or her own clerical duties such as data entry, pledge tracking, and gift acknowledgement, as well as executive duties such as campaign planning and management.
 Specific responsibilities include, but are not limited to:

-- Planning and implementing capital campaigns, starting with a new endowment campaign that is currently in the quiet phase
+- Planning and implementing capital campaigns, starting with an endowment campaign that is currently in the quiet phase

 - Originating grant applications for both program-related and capital projects

-- Managing the Teaching the Teachers scholarship program
+- Managing the school’s Teaching the Teachers scholarship program

 The Center for Furniture Craftsmanship is a nationally prominent, nonprofit woodworking school in Rockport, Maine.
 Our mission is to provide the best possible education for people who want to design and build functional, beautiful, and expressive work out of wood to the highest standard of craftsmanship.
 At the heart of the Center’s mission is the belief that design and craftsmanship are deeply meaningful expressions of the human spirit.
 They contribute to individual fulfillment and, by extension, to the advancement of society.

 Founded in 1993, the Center is fiscally and operationally healthy.
-Program-related revenue covers 80% of operating expense, the annual appeal offsets 10%, and the remaining 10% is generated from a $6 million endowment.
+Program-related revenue covers 78% of operating expense, the annual appeal offsets 11%, and the remaining 11% is generated from a $6 million endowment.
 The next stage of the school’s growth is to leverage its strengths for greater societal impact.
-To that end, a primary responsibility for this position will be managing a Board-approved endowment campaign to expand scholarships for professional-track students and for teachers in vocational programs nationwide, support fellowships that foster the creative growth of emerging and professional makers, and broaden audiences for Messler Gallery exhibitions, among other goals.
+To that end, a primary responsibility for this position will be to manage a recently launched endowment campaign to fund fellowships that foster the creative growth of emerging and professional makers, scholarships for vocational teachers at Title I schools and service organizations, and scholarships for students in the school’s longer, professional-track courses, among other goals.

 Please submit cover letter, resume, and references by email to firstname.lastname@example.org.
 Applications will be accepted until the position is filled.